 Doesn't the BGD Signature Emerald cut diamond look incredible in this tension setting by Stephen Kretchmer?

 Brian Gavin Signature Emerald Cut Diamond Reviews:

 In the final analysis, the Brian Gavin Signature Emerald cut diamond is the brightest I've ever seen.
-Fancy shape diamonds rarely offer good light performance, and Brian Gavin continues to reinvent the wheel.
+Fancy shape diamonds rarely offer good light performance.
+Thankfully, my friend Brian Gavin continues to reinvent the wheel:

-In addition, Brian Gavin is the only diamond cutter in the world with a patent for maximizing the light performance in the modern round brilliant cut diamond.
+Brian Gavin is also the only diamond cutter with a patent for maximizing light performance.
+That patent specifically applies to modern round brilliant cut diamonds.

 The volume of research and development that went into this project is monumental.
-Countless hours have been spent crunching the numbers and cutting prototypes.
-Many of which were a vast improvement over traditional emerald cut diamonds.
+Countless hours were spent crunching the numbers and cutting prototypes.
+Many of which were a vast improvement over traditional emerald-cut diamonds.

-However, they didn't quite produce the crescendo of brilliance that Brian Gavin envisioned.
-Thus Team Brian Gavin kept at it until perfection was virtually achieved.
+However, they didn't produce the crescendo of brilliance that Brian Gavin envisioned.
+Thus Team Brian Gavin kept at it until it was virtually perfect.

 Of course, there's no such thing as a perfectly cut diamond.
-Although it's clearly evident that some diamonds offer better light performance than others.
+However, some diamonds offer better light performance than others.
 In that case, I'm confident that you'll love the Brian Gavin Signature Emerald cut diamond.

-In fact, the only thing that could be better is a Black by Brian Gavin.
-Because they are cut to an even higher degree of optical precision and performance.
+The only thing that could be better is a Black by Brian Gavin.
+They exhibit an even higher degree of optical precision and performance.

 As always, I invite you to take advantage of my free Diamond Concierge Service.
-People are raving about the depth of detail I provide and how much more confident they feel buying a diamond.
+People are raving about the depth of detail I provide.
+It will enable you to feel more confident buying a diamond.